-2.28 The risk assessment process outlined in paragraph 2.8 should also be adopted for methane and other gases.
-Further investigation for hazardous soil gases may be required where the ground to be covered by the building and/or any land associated with the building is:

-- a.
-On a landfill site, within 250m of the boundary of a landfill site or where there is suspicion that it is within the sphere of influence of such a site.
-The Environment Agency's policy on building development on or near to landfills should be followed. - b.
-On a site subject to the wide scale deposition of biodegradable substances (including made ground or fill). - c.
-On a site that has been subject to a use that could give rise to petrol, oil or solvent spillages. - d.
-In an area subject to naturally occurring methane, carbon dioxide and other hazardous gases (e.g. hydrogen sulphide).
+- 2.28 The risk assessment process outlined in paragraph 2.8 should also be adopted for methane and other gases.
+Further investigation for hazardous soil gases may be required where the ground to be covered by the building and/or any land associated with the building is: - (a) On a landfill site, within 250m of the boundary of a landfill site or where there is suspicion that it is within the sphere of influence of such a site.
+The Environment Agency's policy on building development on or near to landfills should be followed. - (b) On a site subject to the wide scale deposition of biodegradable substances (including made ground or fill). - (c) On a site that has been subject to a use that could give rise to petrol, oil or solvent spillages.